Rey-Orellana/Rey-Orellana/README.md

 </p>

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25"> <b>About Me</b>
 I am Al-Amin, a student and tech enthusiast with a passion for software development.
-Constantly exploring new technologies and embracing challenges, I thrive in the dynamic world of technology.
+Constantly exploring new technologies and embracing challenges.

 - 🔭 I’m currently working on something cool 😉
 - 👯 I’m looking forward to collaborate on python projects.